Tuesday of the 25th Week in Ordinary Time

 Featured Saints

 Blessed Emilie Tavernier Gamelin, religious (†1851).
 Optional Memorial in Canada.
-After the death of her husband and three sons, she founded the community of Sisters of Providence in Quebec, Canada, for the care of the poor and sick, as well as for the instruction of children.
+After the death of her husband and son when she was still in her twenties, she founded the community of Sisters of Providence in Quebec, Canada, for the care of the poor and sick, as well as for the instruction of children.

 Blessed Dalmácio Moner, priest (†1341).
 Dominican religious of the Convent of Girona, Spain.
 He spent three years of recollection in the grotto of St. Mary Magdalene, near Marseille, France.